lob/lob-ruby/examples/README.md

 # Ruby Examples

 Here we have put together a handful of ruby examples to help get you started.
 Please read through the official [API Documentation](https://docs.lob.com) to get a complete sense of what to expect from each endpoint.
 As always, feel free to [contact us](https://lob.com/support) directly if you have any questions on implementation.
+Thank you for using Lob!

 To run these example commands, make sure you have a supported version of Ruby installed, including all the necessary gems.